CodingTrain/The-Coding-Train-API/README.md

 * `GET /` : Details about the API and other endpoints
 * `GET /:videoplaylist{/:videoIndex}` : Data about particular playlist (or video)
+* `GET /:videoplaylist/random` : Data about a random video in a playlist

 | Actual Name                              | `videoplalist` Name |
 | ---------------------------------------- | ------------------- |